-This map visualises the radical transformation that has occurred across the globe in the last 60 years, from a 30% urban world in 1950, to a 54% urban world in 2015 and a predicted two-thirds urban world in 2050.
-In 1950 there were 740m people living in cities; there are now 4 billion, rising to a predicted 6.3b by 2050.
-The circles on the map are proportional to city populations in 1950, 1990, 2015 and 2030.
+This map visualises the radical transformation that has occurred across the globe in the last 60 years, from a 30% urban world in 1950, to a 54% urban world in 2015 and a predicted 68% urban world in 2050.
+In 1950 there were 740m people living in cities; there are now 4 billion, rising to a predicted 6.6b by 2050.
+The circles on the map are proportional to city populations in 1950, 1990, 2015 and 2035.
 Move your mouse over cities to explore their detailed dynamics.
 Data is from the UN World Urban Propospects 2018.
 The technique of overlaying proportional circles to show population change over time was first developed in a static map at LSE Cities Urban Age by Guido Robazza.

-Industrialisation and urban growth in the 19th and early 20th centuries were powered by Western Europe and the North-Eastern USA, but the urban population of these regions have not expanded since 1950.
+Industrialisation and urban growth in the 19th and early 20th centuries were powered by Western Europe and the North-Eastern USA, but the urban population of these regions has been relatively static since 1950.
 Recent growth is instead the result of rapid urbanisation in China, India, Latin America and increasingly Africa.
 Over half of the world's urban population is now is Asia, with China alone comprising 20% of the global total.
 Asia and Africa will together account for 90% of the additional 2.3b urban dwellers predicted between 2015 and 2050.

 The pace of recent change at the city level is unprecedented in human history.(click on the city link to focus the map) gained 16 million people between 1990 and 2015, 13.6 million, 11 million. gained 16 million residents between 1990-2015 and is now the world’s second largest city of 26m.
-Delhi will likely overtake Tokyo to become the world's largest city in the 2030s with nearly 40m residents.
+Delhi is predicted to overtake Tokyo to become the world's largest city by 2030, with a predicted 43m residents by 2035.

 Our increasingly urban world now frames many of society’s greatest challenges.
 From global equality to health, education, prosperity and, not least, sustainability, solutions need to be interwoven with fostering liveable, efficient and inclusive cities.